ethaniccc/estatz/README.md

 # EStatz
-One-way UDP server for obtaining data points (could be used for stat stuff)
+A UDP server that is mainly intended for reading short batches of information and processing them.